varun-vasudevan/CDRS-India/study2_july/README.md

 --------------------------------------
 **Columns**: State or Union Territory

-**Rows**: Metrics used to measure the quality of COVID-19 data reporting
+**Rows**: Indicators used to measure the quality of COVID-19 data reporting

 **Cell values**:
   - Rows 2 to 45
       - 0 indicates that the state didn't get a score for that metric
       - 1 indicates a full score for that metric
-      - empty cell indicates that the metric is Not Applicable ('NA') for that state
+      - NA indicates that the indicator is Not Applicable ('NA') for that state
-  - Rows 46 to 50
+  - Rows 46
       - NA is not applicable.
-Example, if a state doesn't report any data on   "confirmed", then "no compromise in privacy Confirmed" is NA for that state.
+NA is assigned if the state doesn't report any data.
       - 1 means no violation of privacy
       - -1 means a violation of privacy